digital-asset/ex-tutorial-nodejs/README.md

 Before getting started, move to the project root directory and build the Daml code with

-    daml build
+    $ daml build

 [Back to the table of contents](#table-of-contents)

 ## Run the sandbox

-Use the sandbox to run and test your application:
+Use the sandbox to run and test your application.

-1. open a new shell (the running sandbox will keep it busy), and
-2. start the sandbox by running
+Open a new shell (the running sandbox will keep it busy), and start the sandbox by running

-       daml sandbox .daml/dist/ex-tutorial-nodejs-0.10.0.dar
+    $ daml start

 [Back to the table of contents](#table-of-contents)